bijancn/CarND-Vehicle-Detection/writeup_template.md

 To reuse our model that has been trained on the 64x64 images, we simply change the input dimensions from `(64,64,3)` to `(ymax - ymin, xmax, 3)`, whereby I only feed in the part of the image that is relevant for vehicle detection `ymax = 660` and `ymin = 400`.
+Keras then takes care to adapt the dimensions of all following layers.
 On the horizontal, the whole image is used, thus `xmax = 1280`.
 The cropping in the vertical speeds up the processing and avoids bogus detections.
 With this adapted model, we load in the trained model weights and use it to `predict`.
 The output of this are images themselves attached with the probability that it is a car.
 I only keep images that have a probability that is higher than `probability_threshold = 0.999`.
 Convolutional neural networks seem really appropriate for this task as we don't have to invent a weird sliding window search but obtain this naturally.
+To be specific, the output shape of the last layer is `(25, 153, 1)` instead of `(1, 1, 1)`.
 This output is shown here as the small red windows:

 ![alt text][image2]